SundaySky/cost-anomaly-detector/README.md

   * *deployment/CAD_conf.yml*
 * Run CloudFormation (parameters detailed in the section below)
   * *deployment/anomaly_detector.yml*
+* (optional) If left the redshift_role parameter in the conf file empty
+  * Add the Instance role created by the cloudformation to your Redshift cluster:
+    * In the aws console go to:
+      redshift --> clusters --> your cluster --> manage IAM roles
+    * Add the anomalyDetectorInstanceRole
+    * Edit your CAD_conf.yml file and set the param value to the role's ARN (can be found in the IAM console --> Roles --> anomalyDetectorInstanceRole)
 * Set trigger for the Lambda function:
   * In the AWS console go to:
     Lambda --> CUR_Write_Trigger --> Triggers --> add trigger